Max0513/Turn-over-analysis---Saliford-/README.md

 This project is a fictive analysis based on data provided by Kaggles.com, originating from the google career certificate for data analysis.

 The mandate is to generate insight on the high turnover rate of Saliford Motor based on a company survey containing 11991 non-null, non-duplicated entries figuring 10 columns of data each.

+`The project resulted on valuable insights on the data for the stakeholders to reflect upon as well as in a **Tree based classification model** with a prediction f1 score of about **94%**.`
 ```
 Notes: